Most often seen in Warner Brothers Looney Tunes

 - The Laurel and Hardy silent short Double Whoopee has The Boys employed at an expensive hotel.
 On three separate occasions they cause a European prince (who bears an uncanny resemblance to Erich von Stroheim) to fall down an empty elevator shaft - fortunately only from the ground floor into the maintenance pit.

 - The Great Glass Elevator in Charlie and the Chocolate Factory, and even more so in the sequel, titled Charlie and the Great Glass Elevator.
 It can go sideways, and also can crash through the roof without being shattered if it gets up enough speed.
-In the sequel, Willy Wonka tries to get them as high up as possible in order to break through the roof of the Chocolate Factory (no one knows why they couldn't use the hole they'd left through), but they don't reverse direction in time and end up shooting into outer space.
-In an elevator made of glass.
+In the sequel, Willy Wonka tries to get them as high up as possible in order to break through the roof of the Chocolate Factory (Mr. Wonka doesn't want to use the hole they'd left through because "two holes are better than one"), but they don't reverse direction in time and end up shooting into outer space.
+In an elevator made of glass!

 - Played dead serious in the Percy Jackson series: Mount Olympus is on the 600th floor of the Empire State Building.